Aussie moves higher on capex numbers, euro steadies

 "There is an increasing feeling that Australia can weather the slowdown in China better than people previously thought."

-By midday in Europe, the Aussie was up 0.65 percent at $0.9296.
+In early trading in Europe, the Aussie was up 0.54 percent at $0.9286.
 The currency has held between longer-term support around $0.92 and its 21-day moving average at $0.93 for the past two weeks.
-Dealers said it may struggle to break out of that range.
+Dealers said it may struggle to break out of that range in the near future.

 Both the pound and the euro recovered a foothold after falling through barriers respectively at $1.36 and $1.67 in the previous session.